Open In Colab Open in Kaggle

 # @title Install and import feedback gadget

-!pip install --quiet numpy matplotlib ipywidgets scipy vibecheck
+!pip install --quiet matplotlib ipywidgets scipy vibecheck

 from vibecheck import DatatopsContentReviewContainer